avstudio/state-commander/docs/api/module.md

 - `module:register` - will be executed when module is registered
 - `module:unregister` - will be executed when module is unregistered
+- `module:registerCommand` - will be executed when command is registered
+- `module:unregisterCommand` - will be executed when command is unregistered

   [See more about hooks](/plugins.md#hooks)